SciML/DifferenceEquations.jl/docs/src/examples/linear_state_space_examples.md

 The new arguments we pass to the problem creation are `u0_prior_variance, u0_prior_mean,` and `observables`.
 The `u0` is ignored for the filtering problem but must match the size.
 The `KalmanFilter()` argument to the `solve` is unnecessary since it can select it manually given the priors and observables.

+!!! note
+    The timing convention is such that `observables` are expected to match the predictions starting at the second time period.
+As the likelihood of the first element `u0` comes from a prior, the `observables` start at the next element, and hence the observables and noise sequences should be 1 less than the tspan

 ```@example 1
 observables = hcat(sol.z...)  # Observables required to be matrix.
 Issue #55
+observables = observables[:, 2:end] # see note above on likelihood and timing
 noise = copy(sol.W) # save for later
 u0_prior_mean = [0.0, 0.0]
 # use covariance of distribution we drew from